wp-plugins/better-analytics/readme.txt

 Adds Google Universal Analytics code to your site.
 Ability to track basically everything.

 == Description ==
-The Better Analytics plugin allows you to easily add Google Universal Analytics code to your website.
+The Better Analytics plugin allows you to easily add Google Universal Analytics code to your website and gives you the power to track virtually everything.
+Includes heatmaps, reports, charts, events and site issue tracking in your WordPress admin area.

 <strong>Basic Tracking Features (each can be enabled/disabled):</strong>